VladymyrBondarenko/PersonnelManagementApp/PersonnelManagementApp/README.md

 Features.
 Iteration 3:

-// Create Api for orders, employees, departments, positions
+// Create Api for orders, employees, departments, positions +

+Features.
+Iteration 4:

+// Create some web UI for with use of Api (Crud operations)

+1. Add ui to departments with pagination + crud

+Features.
+Iteration 5:

+// Add registration/authorization/authetication

+Features.
+Iteration 6:

+// Add caching to api (redis or monobd)

+Features.
+Iteration 7:

+// Add integration tests to api + health checks